sib-swiss/termal/roadmap.md

 * Reinstate the "blinky" consensus, at least optionally

-* For "wide" alignments, let the empty lines below the sequences and above the bottompanel prolong the axis ticks, aiding the reading of the positions.
+* For "wide" alignments, let the empty lines below the sequences and above the bottom panel prolong the axis ticks, aiding the reading of the positions.

 TODO
 ====